open-contracting/standard-development-handbook/docs/meta/style_guide.md

 Descriptions for similar properties or codes should be consistent with each other where possible, without discarding information relevant to a specific field.

-The following examples can be used to inform descriptions for common types of field in the schema.
+The following examples can be used to inform descriptions for common types of fields in the schema.
 Additional information, specific to a particular field, should be provided in a separate sentence after the primary description of the field.

 #### Codelists